- This event has passed.

 - Be ready to work hard – it is now a matter of survival.
 Procrastination, sloppiness will soon kick you out of the market

 Every so often, the goods and services offered in the market are rebranded with very little change in the product.
-A product becomes New Improved or with this and that vitamins.
+A product becomes New Improved or with this and that vitamin.
 This is done by the marketing mandarins to ward off competition and remain relevant in the consumer’s mind.
-In the same way a retrenched employee can re-brand by acquiring more skills/knowledge in a new area to remain relevant in the market.
+In the same way, a retrenched employee can re-brand by acquiring more skills/knowledge in a new area to remain relevant in the market.
 For sure, given the many colleges and universities in the country, the retrenched staff is spoilt for choice.
-An additional certificate, diploma or degree can open new earning avenues that were hitherto unavailable to him.
+An additional certificate, diploma, or degree can open new earning avenues that were hitherto unavailable to him.
 Consultancy and coaching is an area that is open to people with hands-on experience.
-There is no shortage of lecturing opportunities in the ever expanding universities and colleges sectors for those who acquire masters and PHDs.
+There is no shortage of lecturing opportunities in the ever-expanding universities and college sectors for those who acquire masters and PHDs.